AlexGaiser/addfiles-cli/ReadMe.md

 `-t` or `--type` flag designates the file extension (js by default)

-`-tf` or `--testfile` flag enables or disables creation of the test file and directory (true by default)
+`-tf` or `--testfile` flag enables or disables creation of the test file and directory (true by default).
+Can also be designated by passing as the third, unflagged argument.

 `-td` or `--tfdir` to designate the directory the test file will be created in.
 Defaults to `./__tests__`